ettoreciarcia/k8s-flow/README.md

 ### 3.4 Expose RaspberryPi in DMZ

+Following the philosophy of "Make it work, then make it beautiful" I first exposed the Raspberry Pi in the DMZ to test a functional first round
 If you want to make calls to the services just exposed on the raspberry but from the public network you can search for the IP address of ```hecha.homepc.it``` (My DDNS)  and save it in your ```/etc/hosts``` file as we did in the previous step.

 So, to retrieve my public you can run: